 Anti - TG antibodies' typical values are less than 4 IU/mL.
 If the test results are more than 4 IU/mL, it could indicate Hashimoto’s thyroiditis.

 What is the Normal Value of TSH receptor antibodies in an Adult?

 TSH begins to work by binding to structures called TSH receptors on the thyroid gland.
 TSH receptor antibodies mimic TSH.
 They stimulate the thyroid gland to constantly produce more hormones.

 This in turn forces the thyroid gland to release more T3 and T4 hormones into blood circulation.
 As a result, hyperthyroidism develops in an individual’s body.

 Normal values of TSH receptor antibodies are less than 1.75 IU/L. The person might be suffering from Grave’s disease (autoimmune hyperthyroidism) if the values are abnormal.

 What Factors Can Affect Thyroid Blood Test Reports?

 Thyroid function tests are performed to understand how well your thyroid is working.
 If the results are abnormal, then the person might suffer from thyroid disorders.
 Certain external factors can also affect your test results.
 These include –

 These factors might result in improper results and a wrong interpretation.
 Visit a trained thyroid specialist to make sure that your test results are interpreted correctly.

 Hashimoto's thyroiditis and Grave's disease are autoimmune conditions that commonly cause thyroid disease.
-Diagnosing them early is important and can have a huge impact on the treatment plan.
+Diagnosing them early through thyroid antibody tests is important and can have a huge impact on the treatment plan.